-Led by the British Council and co-funded by the European Union, CSO–SEED aims to build a stronger SME sector through the promotion of social enterprise, considered a sub-category of SME.
+CSO–SEED, financed by the European Union and co-financed and implemented by British Council, aims to build a stronger SME sector through the promotion of social enterprise, considered a sub-category of SME.
 The focus on social enterprise development will in turn deliver an innovative approach to the areas of decent work and job creation.

 The approach offers a sustainable and empowering way to support inclusive economic development, reducing barriers to economic security, particularly for vulnerable groups.

 1.33 million Euros or 68 million Pesos funding